 Lynn Graves, Chair

-has been a Director representing Madison County since 2005.
+Lynn Graves has been a Director representing Madison County since 2005.
 Mr. Graves graduated from Virginia Tech in 1995 and was a member of the National Agricultural Fraternity, Alpha Gamma Rho.
-He has been a member of the Virginia Apple Growers Association Board and is currently the chairman of the Virginia State Apple Board.
+He has been a member of the Virginia Apple Growers Association Board and the Virginia State Apple Board.
 He also is serving on the Virginia Agribusiness Council Board and was the chairman in 2016.
 He also serves as President of the Virginia Association of Soil and Water Conservation Districts.
 Mr. Graves and his family own and operate Graves Mountain Lodge and Farm, which is located on the Rose River.
-The Lodge consists of 55 motel rooms and 15 cabins, and the farm consists of crop fields, pasture for 100 head of cattle and 70 acres of apple orchards.
+The Lodge consists of 55 motel rooms and 17 cabins, and the farm consists of crop fields, pasture for 100 head of cattle and 30 acres of apple orchards.
 Also a cannery is operated by the Graves family which produces jams and jellies, and apple cider, along with the favorite apple butter.
 The Graves Mountain hosts numerous festivals during the year, Music Festival, Apple Festival, Heritage Day (Fishing for kids) and more.
 The Farm does school tours for 7,000 school children annually to promote agriculture.
 For the past 16 years the Farm has also run aquatic programs that teach children about watersheds, rivers and ponds.
 Mr. Graves and his wife, Tricia have 2 children, Amelia and Cole.
 The Graves family have been living in the Syria area for over 5 generations.